From transition fuel to a fuel in transition

 Part of the big picture

 Millions of Australian households and businesses rely on gas for cooking, heating, and hot water.
 Manufacturing sectors also depend on gas for high-heat and firming processes, and will do for years to come.
-Renewable gas could be the solution to help industries and hard to abate dwellings and businesses to decarbonise.
-As the energy landscape evolves, gas itself is also changing, with renewable gases like biomethane being explored and developed as part of the future energy mix.
+Renewable gas could be the solution to help industries and hard-to-abate properties and businesses to decarbonise efficiently.
+As the energy landscape evolves, gas itself is also changing, with renewable gases like biomethane being developed as part of the future energy mix.
 Creating more sustainable energy solutions, not less, is the key to success.

 Renewable Gas is here.
 Now.